IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 **Important:** The minimal setup requires applying this IBMLicensing instance.
 However, before applying the instance, get familiar with the entire configuration process.

-To create the the IBM Licensing instance, run the following command:
+To create the IBM Licensing instance, run the following command:

 ```yaml
 cat <<EOF | kubectl apply -f -